NielsOuvrard/git-workshop/readme.md

 ## Chapter 6: Git Stash
 6.1. **Stashing Changes**
-   - Staging is a way to mark files as ready to be committed.
+   - Stashing is a way to mark files as ready to be committed.
 You can use `git stash` to save changes that you don't want to commit yet.

 6.2. **Applying Stashed Changes**
    - Apply stashed changes to your working directory with `git stash apply`.